Jerry-Master/GranaData/_posts/2022-09-16-HMM-padel-part2.md

 # Conclusion

 In this post we have seen how to properly design a HMM for following the result of a padel match.
 We have learnt to use the NetworkX library to create the graphs and the Gephi program to visualize the process.
-In the next post of this series we will learn how to actually test wether the HMM works.
+In the [next post]({{site.baseurl}}/HMM-padel-part3){:target="_blank"} of this series we will learn how to actually test whether the HMM works.
 Stay tuned.